spotinst/help/src/docs/ocean/features/ocean-cluster-right-sizing-tab.md

 *  The Right-Sizing Savings panel: Summarizes your potential maximum savings from right-sizing, vCPU and memory usage, and recommendations for a selected namespace, workload, and container.
 *  Right-sizing Resource Usage panel: This panel graphically displays your vCPU and memory resource usage in the last two weeks.

+>**Note**: If the Right Sizing tab does not display any data:

+*  Make sure that your metrics server is installed and functioning correctly.
+*  The initial one-hour data collection period may not have elapsed.

+>**Note**: You can filter your data according to namespaces, workloads/containers, or labels, from the provided drop-down menus.

+###  Right Sizing Savings Panel